Azure/azure-functions-on-container-apps/samples/DurableFunctions/README.md

  - Storage account
  - SQL database
  - Container app environment
+ - Functions app
  - Application Insights
- - Functions app

 5\.
 Set required app settings

-Get you Azure Storage and Azure SQL connection strings from Azure portal.
-Then go to your function app on portal, expand **Settings**, then click **Configuration**.
-Add `SQLDB_Connection` app settings and set its value to the SQL connection strings.
+Get you Azure Storage and Azure SQL connection strings.
+Then go to your function app on portal, expand **Settings**, then click **Environment variables**.
+Add `SQLDB_Connection` app settings and set its value to the SQL connection strings, then click Apply.
 The `AzureWebJobsStorage` setting should already be there - check that it's set to your storage account's connection string.
-Click Apply to update the settings.
+Click Apply again and confirm to update the settings.

 6\.
 Start your Durable Functions orchestration

-Because the sample code above uses an HTTP trigger to start the Durable Functions orchestration, you can go to the URL associated with the HTTP trigger to start the orchestration.
+Go to the URL associated with the HTTP trigger to start the orchestration.
 To do that, find the URL of your app on Azure Portal (look on the top right of the **Essentials** section in the **Overview** tab), it should look something like the following:

 ```
 https://<< your app name >>.northeurope.azurecontainerapps.io